Karem1986/Karem1986/README.md

 ⏯️ - Currently, based in the Netherlands and looking for a junior web developer role focused on React, backend, mobile development :)

-See what Iam up to: [LinkedIn](https://www.linkedin.com/in/karemortiz/) Email me to arrange a virtual coffee to help you and your team to succeed with amazing applications : contact@karemortiz.com/ karem.ortiz@outlook.com
+See what Iam up to on : [LinkedIn](https://www.linkedin.com/in/karemortiz/).

+Email me📬:  contact@karemortiz.com/ karem.ortiz@outlook.com

 <img src="https://github.com/Karem1986/Karem1986/blob/master/funnyCatGif.gif" width="50%"/>